Mat Gamel: Milwaukee Brewers

-Chicago Cubs

 On October 3, 2013, Gamel was claimed off waivers by the Chicago Cubs.
 On December 2, he was non-tendered by Chicago, becoming a free agent.

-Atlanta Braves

-On December 13, 2013, Gamel signed a minor league contract with the Atlanta Braves.
+On December 13, Gamel signed a minor league contract with the Atlanta Braves.
 However, he re-injured himself doing workouts before spring training and was released by the Braves on February 18, 2014.

-New York Yankees
+Somerset Patriots

-On March 6, 2015 it was reported that Mat signed a minor league contract with the New York Yankees.
-He was released on March 14, 2015.
+On March 6, 2015, it was reported that Gamel had signed a minor league contract with the New York Yankees organization.
+He was released by the Yankees prior to the start of the season on March 14.

+On March 31, 2015, Gamel signed with the Somerset Patriots of the Atlantic League of Professional Baseball.
+In 73 appearances for the Patriots, he batted .196/.258/.325 with seven home runs, 34 RBI, and one stolen base.
+Gamel was released by Somerset on September 1.

-Somerset Patriots/Camden Riversharks
+Camden Riversharks

-He signed with the Somerset Patriots and then eventually the Camden Riversharks of the Atlantic League of Professional Baseball for the 2015 season.
+On September 3, 2015, Gamel signed with the Camden Riversharks of the Atlantic League of Professional Baseball.
+In 15 appearances for the team, he slashed .132/.207/.208 with one home run and three RBI.
+Gamel became a free agent following the season.

 Personal life

-Gamel's brother, Ben, also plays in MLB for the Pittsburgh Pirates.
+Gamel's brother, Ben, also plays in MLB as an outfielder.
 Gamel is currently married with two children.